-The purpose of this document is to set out the rules applying to the submission and peer review evaluation of proposals, and to the award of grants to successful applicant legal entities.
+The purpose of this document is to set out the rules applying to the submission and proposal evaluation, and to the award of grants to successful applicant legal entities.
 The rules set parameters to ensure that the procedures leading up to the award of grants are rigorous, fair, effective and appropriate.
-They have been defined in association with the ERC Scientific Council, the latter being responsible, inter alia, for establishing the overal ERC strategy, the work programme for the implementation of the ERC activities ('ERC Work Programme'), the methods and procedures for peer review and proposal evaluation on the basis of which the proposals to be funded are determined under the Horizon Europe Specific Programme and for proposing the independent external experts assisting in such peer review evaluation of ERC frontier research actions.
+They have been defined in association with the ERC Scientific Council, the latter being responsible, inter alia, for establishing the overall ERC strategy, the work programme for the implementation of the ERC activities ('ERC Work Programme'), the methods and procedures for peer review and proposal evaluation on the basis of which the proposals to be funded are determined under the Horizon Europe Specific Programme and for proposing the independent external experts assisting in evaluation of ERC frontier research actions6.